-No. Information item Field name Format Attribute information 1 Node ID node_id Character string Node ID 2 Latitude lat Numeric value Latitude of the center position Enter a value in decimal notation (e.g., 35.6755310).
-3 Longitude lon Numeric value Longitude of the center position Enter a value in decimal notation (e.g., 139.7512700).
-4 Floor number floor Numeric value Floor number (A location between floors shall be expressed with a decimal point such as "1.5."
-Outdoors shall be "0.")
-5 Connected link ID link1_id Character string Enter the ID of a link to be connected (Enter multiple link IDs to connect multiple links.)
-Note: If one node has multiple connected links, add the connected links as required, such as "connected link ID 1,"
+Information item Field name Format Attribute information Node ID node_id Character string Node ID Latitude lat Numeric value Latitude of the center position Enter a value in decimal notation (e.g., 35.6755310).
+Longitude lon Numeric value Longitude of the center position Enter a value in decimal notation (e.g., 139.7512700).
+Floor number floor Numeric value Floor number (A location between floors shall be expressed with a decimal point such as "1.5."
+Above-ground outdoors shall be "0.")
+Facility in/out classification in_out Numeric value 1: out of the facility, 2: in/out boundary of the facility, 3: in the facility Connected link ID link1_id Character string Enter the ID of a link to be connected (Enter multiple link IDs to connect multiple links.)
+Node ID Latitude Longitude Floor number Facility in/out classification Node ID node_id Latitude lat Longitude lon Floor number floor Facility in/out classification in_out Node IDnode_idCharacter stringLatitudelatNumeric valueLongitudelonNumeric valueFloor numberfloorNumeric valueFacility in/out classificationin_outNumeric valueConnected link IDlink1 idCharacter